Kristal Insights5 Mins Read

 Think of the last time you went shopping for groceries.
 When you walked into the grocery store with a specific list of ingredients and a dish in mind, you walked out only with those items and went on to cook a great dinner (ergo, high ROI).
 However, when you walked in without any list or goal, and basically, meandered through the store, you probably went home with a ton of great-sounding items, but not enough things for a cohesive dish (ergo, low ROI).
 This is what happens when you invest without a strategy or a deeper understanding of what you need.

-A professional, such as the ones at Kristal AI, are likely to first analyse the top 10 holdings of a guru to understand what kinds of companies make up for 70-80% of their wealth.
+A professional, such as the ones at Kristal AI, are likely to first analyze the top 10 holdings of a guru to understand what kinds of companies make up for 70-80% of their wealth.
 The strategy that they create is based on your needs and goals.
 Within 3-5 years of investments, you should be able to see great ROIs.

 What if I don’t have a high disposable income?
 Am I not eligible to invest?